 Carey-Grant: I think it is to democratize the impulse to make a difference-so that your philanthropy is not just something that comes from your own personal issues, but instead meets a genuine need that is identified by the people who need it.
 It's shifting the paradigm so that not so much of the inspiration for giving comes from our limited individual experience.
 How do we change our giving so that it becomes more strategic and effective in creating positive social change?
 MTM: How do people "democratize the impulse to make a difference" and become more effective in creating positive change?
 Carey-Grant: One wonderful resource is the book Inspired Philanthropy by Tracy Gary.
 That book will help guide individuals who want to leave a legacy of good with their money.
 It's a workbook that helps you examine your own philanthropic vision, mission, and goals, and put them into action.
 The book also helps readers look more broadly at creating change.
-It used to be that wealthy individuals would just decide on their own where they wanted to focus their philanthropy and that's O.K., but a new vision of philanthropy is emerging.
-We're trying to solve complex problems and, to do that, we need the assistance of experts who can address community problems.
+It used to be that wealthy individuals would just decide on their own where they wanted to focus their philanthropy-and that's O.K., but a new vision of philanthropy is emerging.
+We're trying to solve complex problems and, to do that, we need form the field of philanthropy.

+the assistance of experts who can address community problems.
 If you're in business, you have a responsibility to the people who have a piece of your business.
 You make decisions in some areas and you go to experts to help you in other areas.
 The same principle should be applied when you want to make a contribution in the greater society.
 Financial resources are just one component of the solution.
+MTM: How can individuals leverage their resources to "make a contribution"?